Site updates in progress - some features may be temporarily unavailable

 The Importance of Math Pathways

 Math is a skill that builds upon previous concepts, and math skills often atrophy quicker than other skills outside of the classroom.
-E3 Alliance research consistently finds that completing four years of math in high school, with the fourth year of math aligned to college-level coursework, significantly predicts postsecondary success.
+E3 Alliance research finds that completing four years of math in high school, with the fourth year of math aligned to college-level coursework, sets students up for postsecondary success.
 Education systems can support students in meeting this goal by:

 • Encouraging students to take math all four years of high school,